Save the date: Be SpectACTive conference

 Be SpectACTive!
 A European network for active spectatorship

-Is "participation" everywhere in cultural policies?
+Is “participation” a ubiquitous feature of cultural policies?

-What forms does it take, geographically, sectorally, politically?
+What forms does it take—geographically, sectorally, politically?

 How do cultural policies, at different levels of action, address this concept?

-Who participates in what, how, why?
+Who participates in what, how, and why?

 How does participation contribute to debates on democratization and cultural democracy?